linhfishCR7/linhfishCR7/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🔭 I’m currently working as a Software Engineer on [SALARY.COM](https://www.salary.com/) company.
+- 🔭 I used to work as an OS Middleware on [FPT](https://fptsoftware.com/) company.
-- 🔭 I’m currently working as a team leader on [ITR](http://www.itr.com.vn/) company.
+- 🔭 I used to work as a team leader on [ITR](http://www.itr.com.vn/) company.
 - 🔭 I used to work as a collaborator on [ITR](http://www.itr.com.vn/) company.
-- 🔭 I used to work as Junior Backend Developer on [APPCORE](http://appcore.com.vn/) company.
+- 🔭 I used to work as a Junior Backend Developer on [APPCORE](http://appcore.com.vn/) company.
 - 🌱 I graduated IT on [CICT](http://www.cit.ctu.edu.vn/).
 - ⚡ Fun fact: I'm a Newbie.
 Please guide me - I'm willing to learn!